zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/multi-cloud/multi-cloud.md

     > Note: Save this string in your notes.
 Replace `[password]` (DBlearnPTS#22_), `[cluster_name]` (Cluster0), `[sub_domain_name]` and `[dbname]` (SimpleDatabase) with your values.

 7. Click the cluster name **Cluster0**.
-Under **Collections**, use Load a Sample Dataset wizard to generate some JSON documents for different use cases in your MongoDB database.
-Navigate these sample datasets and familiarize yourself with JSON documents, if this is your first experience.
+Under **Collections**, use **Load a Sample Dataset wizard** to generate some JSON documents for different use cases in your MongoDB database. **Navigate** these sample datasets and familiarize yourself with JSON documents, if this is your first experience.

     ![MongoDB Collections](./images/task1/mongodb_collections.png)
     ![MongoDB Load Sample](./images/task1/mongodb_load_sample.png)
     ![MongoDB Load Sample Two](./images/task1/mongodb_load_sample_two.png)

-8. Click Create Database, and name it **SimpleDatabase**, and the collection **SimpleCollection**.
+8. Click **Create Database**, and name it **SimpleDatabase**, and the collection **SimpleCollection**.
 This will be used for our Python application development in the next lab.

     ![MongoDB Create Database](./images/task1/mongodb_create_database.png)
     ![MongoDB Simple DB](./images/task1/mongodb_simple_db.png)